SFU-CMPT-201/a0-pub/README.md

       will display `[recording]`.
 Make sure you see it before proceeding.
     * `record` starts recording what you do in your terminal and saves it to the files in a directory named `.record`.
+    * While recording, make sure that you do not copy and paste anything.
+If you do, you will get a
+      0. If you happen to do it, you can remove the entire `.record` directory and start from scratch.
     * Work through the tutorial and complete the activities.
 (There is one thing to note---for *6.
       Vi Text Editor* section, whenever the tutorial says enter `vi`, enter `nvim` instead.
 We do not use the original vi.
 Instead, we use Neovim, a newer implementation of vi.)
     * If you want to stop, enter `exit`, which stops recording.
+Note that this does not stop the container.
+It only stops recording.
+You need to enter `exit` again if you want to stop using the container.
-    * Next time you come back, make sure you go to the correct directory (`cd ~/units/02-tools/a0-USERNAME` where `USERNAME` is your GitHub username). and enter `record`.
+    * Next time you come back, make sure you go to the correct directory (`cd ~/units/02-tools/a0-USERNAME` where `USERNAME` is your GitHub username) and enter `record`.
 It does not overwrite what you have recorded previously.
 It just writes to new files for recording.
     * Once you are done with the tutorial and ready to submit, you are almost ready to use `git` to push your files.
 However, you need to provide your email and name first.
 This is a one-time setup, and you don't need to repeat this in the future.
 Below, replace `you@example.com` with